MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 In this exercise, you'll use Azure AI Studio to integrate custom data into a generative AI prompt flow.

 > **Note**: Azure AI Studio is in preview at the time of writing, and is under active development.
-Some elements of the service may not be exactly as-described, and some features may not work as expected.
+Some elements of the service may not be exactly as described, and some features may not work as expected.

 This exercise takes approximately **45** minutes.